Cabell County, West Virginia: 1800s

+Civil War

+Prior to the outbreak of conflict, the citizens of Cabell County were largely divided on the issue secession.
+The arrival of Eli Thayer and his Ceredo Experiment caused an uproar in the county.
+After the election of Abraham Lincoln as President of the United States, a militia was formed called the Border Rangers led by Albert Gallatin Jenkins.
+The first engagement of the Civil War in Cabell County was the Battle of Barboursville in 1861.
+Later that same year, the town of Guyandotte was raided and eventually burned by the Union Army.
+The county's economy suffered greatly after the burning of Guyandotte, but the proximity to the Ohio River and arrival of the railroad boasted the county.
+In 1871, railroad magnate Collis P. Huntington laid out and founded the city of Huntington, near Holdby's Landing, as the western terminus of the C&O Railroad.

+1900s

+Several industries entered Cabell County as a result of the establishment of Huntington.
+This influx of industry boast the economy, which saw a boom period until the Ohio River Flood of 1937.
+Huntington saw the introduction of the state's first radio station in 1923 and the state's first television station in 1949.
+The construction of Interstate 64 in the 1960s also saw a growth in the local economy.

 Geography

 According to the United States Census Bureau, the county has an area of 288 sqmi, of which 281 sqmi is land and 7.0 sqmi (2.4%) is water.

 In 1863, West Virginia's counties were divided into civil townships, with the intention of encouraging local government.
 This proved impractical in the heavily rural state, and in 1872 the townships were converted into magisterial districts.
 Cabell County was divided into five districts: Barboursville, Grant, Guyandotte, McComas, and Union.
 Two additional districts, Gideon and Kyle, were established between 1920 and 1930.
 Between 1980 and 1990, the county was redivided into five districts: District 1, District 2, District 3, District 4, and District 5.
 The names and boundaries of the historic districts were preserved in the form of tax and assessment districts.